Skip to main content

 You can add the invoice cycle when adding a new contract.
 For a more in-depth step-by-step guide on how to create a contract for a payer, see this article - How to Add & Edit Contract Information.

-To add an invoice cycle to a contract, start by going to the Payer contracts tab and select the payer.
+To add an invoice cycle to a contract, start by going to the Funding: Payers tab and select the payer.
 Here you will be able to see the payer's details and the list of contracts associated with them.

 You will be able to see if they have an invoice cycle attached to the contract under the invoice cycle section (circled in the image below).
 If this has not been added yet it will show as N/A.